magnattic/json-server/README.md

 returns the title of post with id 2

+# Disable watch mode

+By default, json-server watches the database file for changes and automatically reloads when you edit it.
+If you want to disable this, just pass --watch=false.

 ## Feature roadmap

 - [x] deliver from db.ts
-- [ ] watch mode to update on changes
+- [x] watch mode to update on changes
 - [ ] filter by query params